LeonAlexanderAkkad/Custom-CLAP/README.md

 ## Results
 These performances were achieved by using this [configuration](clap/configs/clap_htsat-tiny_gpt2_v1.yml) and this [notebook](examples/training.ipynb).
 ClAP was briefly trained according to the aforementioned configuration on both AudioCaps and ClothoV2, employing feature fusion for longer audios and simple repeat padding for shorter audios.
+The fine-tuning hyperparameters can be found in the same configuration file.
+A singly fully connected linear layer was trained with the audio encoder for fine-tuning.

 Note: In order to use the pretrained audio encoder, you first have to download an official model checkpoint yourself and then change the absolut path accordingly.